kuaizi007/computationalphysics_N2013301020025/Exercise3.md

 ## *level3 : Conway's Game of Life*
 ###Abstract
    I used to realize Conway's Game of Life in C or C++.
-But it always turns out my try and error.
+Unfortunately it always turns out my try and error.
 Having devoted hours to debug this code, I render it to meet my standards eventually.

 ###Background